Customs Anti-smuggling Act

 Article 51

-Where duties and fines are not paid pursuant to the preceding Article and there is no security or seized goods for deduction or for sale, or the value of security or goods is not enough for liquidating the duties and fines, the case shall be referred to relevant authorities for compulsory execution, and Customs may suspend the person from declaring import or export at any commercial ports until those duties and fines are paid off.
+Where duties and fines are not paid pursuant to the preceding article and there is no security or detained goods for deduction or for sale, or the value of security or goods is not enough for liquidating the duties and fines, the case shall be referred to relevant authorities for compulsory execution, and Customs may suspend the person subject to the disposition from declaring import or export at any commercial ports until those duties and fines are paid off.

 Article 52